To see all 100 brushes go to DesignBeep...

 On an artist's budget?Always check out the prices of used or discounted copies of the photoshop and other graphic software before investing in new versions.
 Sometimes you can get an older version that works for your needs.

-You can support this blog by ordering e-Booklets that are a compilation of different articles on this blog starting at only .99 cents!
+You can support this blog by ordering Kate's e-Booklets starting at only .99 cents!
 They can be read on your kindle, ipad, ipod, cellphone, or your computer.
 Free samples and lending options available.
+You can also view the list of all recommended greeting card books by a variety of authors.

-GET YOUR CARDS INTO STORESGet Your Greeting Cards Into Stores is a book for people who already make their own greeting cards.
-It explains how to get your cards into stores and sell them sell nationwide.
-Included are guidelines on: how to price your cards for a profit, how to get professional feedback, where to find a sales representative and and what industry standards you should follow.
-All the information is also applicable to gift items, such as magnets, journals, calendars, collectibles, etc.
+Get Your Greeting Cards into Stores explains how to sell cards nationwide.
+Included are detailed guidelines on: How to price cards for a profit, get professional feedback, find sales representatives and follow industry standards.
+Information is also applicable to gift items, magnets, journals, calendars, collectibles, etc.

-MARKETING CARDSBooklet on Unusual Ways To Market Greeting Cards, and 22 places to get your designs featured.
-A 20 page booklet on how to get your cards noticed in non-traditional ways.
-Everything from why you should send cards to your dentist, to how to get special features in national publications.
+Unusual Ways To Market Greeting Cards, and 22 places to get your designs featured is a booklet on how to get your cards noticed in non-traditional ways.
+Everything from why you should send cards to your dentist, to how to get a special feature in national publication.
 Great tips for designers who are starting out and want to get their cards into the hands of people beyond friends and family.
-Special Section: Submissions guidelines and contacts for 22 Gift Industry publications and professional gift industry blogs that seek out new greeting card designs to feature for free.
-(5,000 Words and 17 greeting card images included)
+Special Section: 22 Gift Industry Trade Publications who seek out new greeting card designs and feature artists for free.